setms/book/docs/requirements/digest/validation.md

 ambiguities, and omissions in requirements.

 Automate acceptance tests as much as possible.
+Automated tests fall on a spectrum from white box to black box.
+In black box testing, the tests can only work with the system's observable external interface.
+In white box testing, the tests can see inside the system they check.
+Developers can write white box tests before the code, in a practice known as test-driven development @@Beck2002.

 Users may also manually perform acceptance tests in User Acceptance Testing (UAT).

+Some non-functional requirements may require experts to validate them.
+For instance, many organizations hire penetration testers to validate security requirements.
+Other non-functional requirements may be hard to validate because they state that some things should _not_ happen, like safety and compliance requirements.

 ## Inspections